About Toxic Mold

 Should You Test Your Home for toxic Mold?

 Whether or not to conduct toxic mold testing is not an easy question to answer.
 This is because there are laws that require homeowners to disclose any known environmental issues affecting the quality and safety of the home they are selling.
 The law does not require homeowners, however, to disclose any “suspected” problems to buyers.
-Not disclose a known problem is considered fraud!
+Not to disclose a known problem is considered fraud!
 For those who would like an inexpensive and accurate test for mold in their home, go to:

 Policy Holders of America